taherh/twitter_application_auth/README.md

 You'll need to fill in your CONSUMER_KEY and CONSUMER_SECRET

-Will generate a bearer token you can use for application-only authentication in your twitter apps, and issue a sample request using the token.
+Generates a bearer token you can use for application-only authentication in your twitter apps, and issues a sample request using the token.